sowmyathogiti/Healthify/Contributions/Sowmya/README.md

 - As per the work alotted to me, I have decided to develop screens for the applicaton which included the user login page, and the whole profile details saved screens in [here](https://www.fluidui.com/editor/live/preview/cF9aYnZXOGhXVFhRMU4wZ05jZzZGdkY0c01mRDFkekdRYw==) using helpful helpful site(FluidUI).
 - Each individual work from team was done and saved in repo using commits which can  be viewed [here](https://github.com/sowmyathogiti/Healthify-NWMSU/commits/master).
-- Work by me in adding the screens to repo was captured in my commits which leads page of commits by me [here](https://github.com/sowmyathogiti/Healthify-NWMSU/commits?author=sowmyathogiti).
+- Work by me in adding the all application screens to repo was done and saved in commits by me [Commits by Sowmya](https://github.com/sowmyathogiti/Healthify-NWMSU/commits?author=sowmyathogiti).

 ### Half Day 3